-The entrance price allows for free entry throughout the day and the staff are extremely friendly and knowledgeable.
+The one entrance price paid allows for free entry throughout the day and the staff are extremely friendly and knowledgeable.

-Overall The Cotswold Motoring Museum is a credit to Bourton, the Cotswolds and the UK on the whole.
+Overall, The Cotswold Motoring Museum is a credit to Bourton On The Water, the Cotswolds and the UK on the whole.

 Where To Stay In Bourton On The Water